cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

     _dateData = (ulong)ticks;
 }
 ```
-As we see there is a validation for `millisecond` parameter.
+As we see, there is a validation for `millisecond` parameter.
 If the value doesn't belong to `[0, MillisPerSecond)` range then the `ArgumentOutOfRangeException` exception is thrown.
-The exception message is composed using `SR.Format(SR.ArgumentOutOfRange_Range, 0, MillisPerSecond - 1)` statement.
-In order to compose the message, somebody had to know that he must use a special `SR.Format()` finction with a dedicated constant `SR.ArgumentOutOfRange_Range` and he had to duplicate the values of range endpoints from the if statement (This validation logic is duplicated four times in `DateTime` struct).
-I've found the statement `SR.Format(SR.ArgumentOutOfRange_Range, MIN, MAX)` in 28 files in CoreCLR source code!!!
-(There was also a `string.Format(CultureInfo.CurrentCulture, SR.ArgumentOutOfRange_Range,  MIN, MAX)` variation too!!!).
-For me there are two issues: range info duplication and error message compose logic duplication.
+The exception message is constructed using `SR.Format(SR.ArgumentOutOfRange_Range, 0, MillisPerSecond - 1)` statement.
+In order to compose the message, somebody had to know that he must use a special `SR.Format()` function with a dedicated constant `SR.ArgumentOutOfRange_Range` and he had to duplicate the values of range endpoints from the if statement.
+In terms of duplication - the same validation logic is repeated four times in `DateTime` struct.
+I also found the statement `SR.Format(SR.ArgumentOutOfRange_Range, MIN, MAX)` in 28 files in CoreCLR source code!!!
+(There was a `string.Format(CultureInfo.CurrentCulture, SR.ArgumentOutOfRange_Range,  MIN, MAX)` variation too).

+For me there are two issues: range info duplication and error message composition logic duplication.
 These problems can be solved by introducing an interface that represents the range.
-An object that implement this interface can be used to verify given value correctness and also can be pass to exception factory in a case when we want to inform about exceeding the allowed range:
+An object that implements this interface can be used to verify given value correctness and also can be passed to exception factory in case we want to inform about exceeding the allowed range:

 ```csharp